 Wildlife in Mount Assiniboine Provincial Park

 Wildlife encounters are not something only newer hikers have to deal with.
-Everyone should be prepared to encounter wildlife in the Canadian Rockies, which is definitely true at Mt Assiniboine.
+Everyone should be prepared to encounter wildlife in the Canadian Rockies, which is true at Mt Assiniboine.
 One should never go out without bear spray.
 And each person in the group should have their own bear spray, don’t rely on one bear spray for multiple people.

 Where Can I Get a Trail Map